-NUR 101 Fundamentals of Nursing (3.5-7.5-6)

-This course facilitates the development of beginning technical competency in the application of the nursing process to assist in meeting the needs of selected patients of varying ages..
-Corequisites: BIO 210, ENG 101, MAT

-110 or MAT 120, and NUR 106.
+NUR 101 Fundamentals of Nursing (3.5-7.5-6) This course facilitates the development of beginning technical competency in the application of the nursing process to assist in meeting the needs of selected patients of varying ages.
+Corequisites: BIO 210, ENG 101, MAT 110 or MAT 120, and NUR 106.
 This course is typically taught only in the fall and spring semesters.

-NUR 102 Basic Nursing Care Skills (2.5-4.5-4)

-This course introduces basic nursing care skills which are applied in long term care.
-Prerequisites with a grade of "XC" or higher: ENG 032 and RDG 032 and a grade "C" or higher: CPT 102 or satisfactory placement score.
-Corequisites: AHS 102, AHS 105, and COL 105.
+NUR 102 Basic Nursing Care Skills (2.5-4.5-4) This course introduces basic nursing care skills which are applied in long term care.
+Prerequisites with a grade of "C" or higher: AHS 102, AHS 136 or BIO 112, and COL 105.
+This course is typically taught only in the fall semester.

-NUR 106 Pharmacologic Basics in Nursing Practice(2-0-2)

-This introductory course outlines the basic concepts of pharmaceutics, pharmacokinetics, pharmacodynamics, and pharmacotherapeutics.
-The process of clinical calculations is introduced, as well as the major drug classifications..
+NUR 106 Pharmacologic Basics in Nursing Practice(2-0-2) This introductory course outlines the basic concepts of pharmaceutics, pharmacokinetics, pharmacodynamics, and pharmacotherapeutics.
+The process of clinical calculations is introduced, as well as the major drug classifications.
 Corequisites: BIO 210, ENG 101, MAT 110 or MAT 120, NUR 101 or NUR 201.
-This course is typically taught only in the fall and spring semesters.

-NUR 120 Basic Nursing Concepts (5-6-7)

-This course introduces the application of the nursing process in the care of persons throughout the life span who are experiencing selected common health problems.
+NUR 120 Basic Nursing Concepts (5-6-7) This course introduces the application of the nursing process in the care of persons throughout the life span who are experiencing selected common health problems.
 Prerequisites with a grade of "C" or higher: BIO 210, ENG 101, MAT 110 or MAT 120, NUR 101, and NUR 106.
 Corequisites: BIO 211 and PSY 201.
 This course is typically taught only in the spring and summer semesters.

-NUR 170 Nursing Applications (0-3-1)

-This course facilitates students understanding and application of nursing concepts through the use of patient situation discussions.
+NUR 170 Nursing Applications (0-3-1) This course facilitates students understanding and application of nursing concepts through the use of patient situation discussions.
 Prerequisites with a grade of "C" or higher: BIO 211, NUR 120, and PSY 201.
 Corequisites: BIO 225, NUR 201 or NUR 210, and PSY 203.
 This course is typically taught only in the fall and summer semesters

-NUR 201 Transition Nursing (3-0-3)

-This course facilitates the transition of the practical nurse graduate to the role of the associate degree nursing student.
+NUR 201 Transition Nursing (3-0-3) This course facilitates the transition of the practical nurse graduate to the role of the associate degree nursing student.
 Prerequisites with a grade of "C" or higher: BIO 210, BIO 211, BIO 225, ENG 101, MAT 110 or MAT 120, PSY 201, and PSY 203.
 Corequisites: NUR 106 and NUR 170.
 This course is typically taught only in the fall and summer semesters.

-NUR 210 Complex Health Problems (3-6-5)

-This course expands application of the nursing process in meeting the needs of patients with complex health problems.
+NUR 210 Complex Health Problems (3-6-5) This course expands application of the nursing process in meeting the needs of patients with complex health problems.
 Prerequisites with a grade of "C" or higher: BIO 211, NUR 120, and PSY 201.
 Corequisites: BIO 225, NUR 170, and PSY 203.
 This course is typically taught only in the fall and summer semesters.

-NUR 214 Mental Health Nursing (2.5-4.5-4)

-This course facilitates the utilization of the nursing process to assist in meeting the needs of patients with common mental health problems.
+NUR 214 Mental Health Nursing (2.5-4.5-4) This course facilitates the utilization of the nursing process to assist in meeting the needs of patients with common mental health problems.
 Focus is on the dynamics of human behavior ranging from normal to extreme.
 Prerequisites with a grade of "C" or higher: BIO 225, NUR 170, NUR 201 or NUR 210, and PSY 203.
 Corequisite: NUR 220.
 This course is typically taught only in the fall and spring semesters.